 One of the most important aspects of a business’ order to cash cycle is the process of billing and invoicing and receiving payment in return.
 However, sending invoices only comprises a small portion of what actually goes on in billing and cash collection.
 The only thing that hinders the process is sending the invoices in a timely manner.
 This is important because customers only pay when they receive appropriate documents proving that the service/goods are going to get them on time.
-Explore more about how businesses have moulded them to suit the needs of the customer and how the process has evolved to incorporate technological advancements.
+Explore more about how businesses have molded them to suit the needs of the customer and how the process has evolved to incorporate technological advancements.

-As businesses continue to expand, the cut throat competition among them in a race to establish themselves as a mammoth in a crowded space doesn’t seem to mitigate anytime soon.
+As businesses continue to expand, the cut-throat competition among them in a race to establish themselves as a mammoth in a crowded space doesn’t seem to mitigate anytime soon.
 The market is brimming with companies with overlapping visions and goals.
 Because of this similarity, companies need to have a differentiating factor that sets it apart from others.
-This is where Accounts Receivables and more importantly, Billing and Invoicing comes into play.
+This is where Accounts Receivables and more importantly, Billing and Invoicing come into play.
 The Accounts Receivables process at the time of billing and invoicing is often overlooked which might possibly snowball into reasons contributing to the gradual decline of a company.
 The impact your accounts receivable department has on your business is undeniable.
 Not only is it the department that allows you to get paid and therefore to make money, but it also deals directly with what is most valuable to your business: your customers.

-Billing and Invoicing plays a pivotal role in customer relation building for your company.
-It is the only process in Order to Cash cycle where your company is in direct contact with the customer.
+Billing and Invoicing plays a pivotal role in customer relationship building for your company.
+It is the only process in the Order to Cash cycle where your company is in direct contact with the customer.
 In fact, it is the only touchpoint that affects your relationship with your customer.
 Excellent customer experience has always resulted in enhanced business growth.
 Not only does a memorable experience trigger brand loyalty, but it sparks word of mouth, which is certainly the most effective marketing tool of our age.
 Yet, businesses pretty much ignore all this and still use archaic methods.
 While Latin American and many European and Asian nations are already advanced in this field, a vast majority of other nations are also taking strides in having an advanced Billing and Invoicing System.

 A very important part of any business’s Order To Cash cycle is the process of generating invoices for the goods/services sold, sending invoices, and getting paid in return for it.
 The traditional Billing and Invoicing process, in sharp contrast to the current process, relied heavily on a manual intervention which not only slowed down the entire process but also made it difficult to settle disputes.